andrescosta/jobico-fn/GUIDE.md

 ### Overview:

 The **Command Line Tool** is a management interface designed to facilitate the deployment, rollback, or redeployment of jobs within the system.
 It offers a range of commands for uploading WebAssembly (WASM) and schema files, as well as streaming information from the Executions Recorder.
-This tool is an indispensable component for administrators and tenants alike, providing a streamlined and efficient way to interact with the environment.

-### Key Features:
+### Commands:

-1. **Deployment Commands:**
+1. **Deployment:**
    - **Deploy:**
      - The `deploy` command is employed to add a job definition to the system.If the `-update` flag is provided and the job has already been deployed, the command will redeploy it.